AverageAustrianFan/Shutdown/README.md

-WARNING!
-This command is in its pre-release phase.
-Meaning it's unstable and it may result into severe hardware damage.
-Use at your own risk.
+CAUTION: This command is still in its pre-release, meaning it's unstable and can lead to severe hardware damage.
+Use at your own risk!

-The first command is the Manual Shutdown.
-Once you pasted/downloaded the command, it will ask you if you want to shutdown your pc.
-Yes = shutdown, No = exit.
+The first command is "Manual Shutdown".
+Once you run the command, it'll ask you if you want to shutdown your PC.
+Click (Yes) if you want to shutdown your PC, and (No) if you don't want to do it.
-The next one is the Force Shutdown.
-Once you run this command, your PC will shutdown and there is nothing you can do to stop it, just wait and then turn it back on.

-NOTE: The commands are 100% clean, meaning they contain 0 viruses.
-If you don't believe be, scan the file with Virus Total
+The second commant is "Force Shutdown", which means after you ran it, it'll automatically shut down your PC, no matter what you do.
+This one is really unstable, so use it at your own risk.

 Thank you for reading.